t0int1337/Termodius/README.md

 3. Replace the index.js file with the downloaded file.
 4. Restart Termius.
 (You may need to kill the process in Task Manager)

+## Themes
+1. Open the `themes` folder in the Termius directory.
+(If it doesn't exist, create it)
+2. Add your CSS file to the folder.
+(You can add multiple themes)

+## Creating Themes
+- You can use the Devtools to inspect the elements and create your own CSS file.
+- You can use the example theme (exampletheme.css) to get started.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## TODO
+- Add plugin support
+- Add better themes support
+- Find a better way to get the themes directory